zeepin/GCPs/English/GCP30_EN.md

 Steps:

-* The address to is not empty;
+* The address to"_" is not empty;
 * Determine that the owner of this TokenID is consistent with the address from;
-* Confirm that the address from has the rights of the party.
+* Confirm that the address from “_” has the legit rights of the party.

 ```c
 char *Approve(char *from, char *to, char *TokenID)